 On February 7, 2005, Hub Group's Board of Directors voted to recommend to the stockholders that the number of authorized shares of the Class A Common Stock of Hub Group be increased from 12,337,700 shares to 47,337,700 shares.
-At that meeting, the Board of Directors conditionally approved a two-for-one stock split to be effected in the form of a stock dividend of one (1) additional share of Class A Common Stock for each one (1) share of Class A Common Stock outstanding and one (1) additional share of Class A Common Stock for each one (1) share of class B Common Stock outstanding on a date to be determined by the Board of Directors.
+At that meeting, the Board of Directors conditionally approved a two-for-one stock split to be effected in the form of a stock dividend of one (1) additional share of Class A Common Stock for each one (1) share of Class A Common Stock outstanding and one (1) additional share of Class A Common Stock outstanding on a date to be determined by the Board of Directors.
 The stock split is conditioned upon approval by the stockholders of the proposed amendment.